robson-hennes/systatic.co/content/docs/getting-started.md

 ---

 # System Requirements
-To use Systatic, you'll need PHP (minimum version 7.2) and Composer installed.
+To use Systatic, you'll need to have PHP 7.2+ and Composer installed.

 # Installation
 1. Create a new directory for your site and change into that directory.